-- 6. Push in control knob and rotate control knob back to OFF position then rotate counterclockwise rotation PILOT/ IGN position.
+- 6. Push in control knob and rotate control knob back to OFF position then rotate counterclockwise to PILOT position.
 This will light pilot.
 If needed gently keep rotating control knob back and forth while depressed until pilot lights. - 7.
 Keep control knob depressed in for ten (10) seconds after lighting pilot.
 If pilot goes out, repeat steps 4, 5, 6 and 7.

-If pilot does not stay lit, refer to Troubleshooting, pages 12-13.
-Also, contact a qualified service person or gas supplier for repairs.
+If pilot does not stay lit, refer to Troubleshooting, pages 11-13.
+Also, contact a qualified service person or